-In 2007, the American Diabetes Association started recommending Metformin as a treatment option for people with prediabetes to help prevent the onset of type 2 diabetes (T2D).
+In 2007, the American Diabetes Association (ADA) started recommending metformin as a treatment option for people with prediabetes to help prevent the onset of type 2 diabetes.

-However, it is not approved by the Food and Drug Administration for people with prediabetes.
+However, it is not approved by the FDA for people with prediabetes.

-Instead, many physicians prescribe the drug “off-label” to their prediabetic patients in the hope that it will help delay or even prevent the onset of T2D.
+Instead, many physicians prescribe the drug off-label to their patients with prediabetes to delay or even prevent the onset of type 2 diabetes.

-However, even with this loophole in the system, less than 4% of adults with prediabetes currently use Metformin.
+However, even with this off-label usage, fewer than 3% of adults with prediabetes currently use metformin.

-Taking Metformin is a pretty low-risk intervention.
+Taking metformin is a relatively low-risk intervention.
 If you have a physician who is willing to write you a prescription off-label, then taking the medicine may be worth a shot.

 It is generally well-tolerated, and people only usually have minor side effects (and usually just within the first few weeks of taking it, until their bodies adapt).

-It can certainly help lower blood sugar and HbA1c levels, both of which, when high, are risk factors for developing type 2 diabetes.
+As noted previously, it can help lower blood sugar and HbA1c levels, both of which, when high, are risk factors for developing type 2 diabetes.

 According to the Mayo Clinic, “You may notice an improvement in your blood glucose control in 1 to 2 weeks, but the full effect of blood glucose control may take up to 2 to 3 months.”

-A positive side effect of taking Metformin, researchers are finding, is that it also may help in the fight against cancer, heart disease, obesity, neurodegenerative conditions, vision issues, and may even act as an anti-aging supplement.
+A positive side effect of taking metformin, researchers are finding, is that it also may help protect against issues as varied as cancer, heart disease, obesity, neurodegenerative conditions, and vision problems.
+It may even act as an anti-aging supplement.

-In addition to improved diet and increased exercise, Metformin can lead to weight loss, which can also help prevent type 2 diabetes, although taking Metformin alone as a weight loss pill is not an effective strategy.
+Taken along with a balanced, nutritious diet and regular exercise, metformin can lead to weight loss, which can also help prevent type 2 diabetes.
+(That said, the weight loss is modest, so taking metformin alone as a weight-loss pill is not an effective strategy.)

-Most importantly, taking Metformin is effective in preventing or delaying type 2 diabetes in adults who are at high risk for the disease (prediabetes being a risk factor).
-Taking the medicine daily has a comparable effect to lifestyle interventions like diet and exercise.
+Most importantly, taking metformin is effective in preventing or delaying type 2 diabetes in adults who are at high risk for the disease (with prediabetes being a risk factor).
+Taking the medicine daily has a comparable effect to implementing lifestyle interventions like an improved diet and exercise.

-Taking Metformin can cause uncomfortable side effects, such as gastrointestinal issues like nausea and vomiting and chronic diarrhea, which can be hard to manage, especially with rigid work schedules and social commitments.
+For one thing, using metformin can cause uncomfortable side effects, including gastrointestinal issues like nausea, vomiting, and chronic diarrhea.
+These can be hard to manage, especially for people with rigid work schedules and social commitments.

-Additionally, if you are overweight or obese, Metformin isn’t a guarantee for weight loss.
+Additionally, if you are overweight or obese, metformin doesn’t guarantee weight loss.
 In one study, 29% of people lost 5% or more of their body weight, and just 8% lost around 10%.

-The FDA has even released a “black box” warning about this dangerous side effect.
-Always talk with your doctor first to see if taking Metformin is appropriate for you and your health goals.
+Talk with your doctor before starting metformin therapy to see if taking this medicine is appropriate for you and your health goals.

 Metformin is an extremely popular prescription medicine for people with type 2 diabetes.

-However, it is becoming more commonly used as an “off label” medicine for people who are overweight, obese, have type 1 diabetes with severe insulin resistance, and for people with prediabetes.
+However, it is being used more frequently off-label for people who are overweight, obese, have type 1 diabetes with severe insulin resistance, or have prediabetes.

 It can potentially delay the onset or even prevent the development of type 2 diabetes entirely in this population.
-When taken in conjunction with an improved diet and increased exercise, it can also aid in weight loss.
+When taken along with a healthy diet and consistent exercise regimen, it can also aid in weight loss.

-However, it may cause disturbing gastrointestinal issues, including nausea, vomiting, and chronic diarrhea.
-Metformin alone won’t result in significant weight loss, and for people who have kidney issues, it can cause a potentially deadly complication called lactic acidosis.
+However, it may cause significant gastrointestinal issues, including nausea, vomiting, and chronic diarrhea.
+Metformin alone won’t result in significant weight loss and can cause a rare but potentially deadly complication called lactic acidosis.